-Complaints Policy Approved: April 2024 Approver: Services Committee Version 4.0 Review Date: April 2027 Page 7 of 10
+Complaints Policy Approved: April 2024 Approver: Services Committee Version 4.0 Review Date: April 2027 Page 6 of 9

-- 9.1 Our complaints policy is based around effective and open communication between our staff and the resident to agree a resolution to the complaint.
-We recognise that sometimes a minority of people can be unreasonably persistent or aggressive in pursuing their complaints, and that this can affect our staff's ability to investigate and respond to a complaint, or to provide a service. - 9.2 If a resident has made unreasonable complaints in the past, we will not assume that their next complaint is unreasonable.
+- 9.2 If a resident has made unreasonable complaints in the past, we will not assume that their next complaint is unreasonable.
 Each case will be considered on its merits.
 All relevant correspondence will be evaluated to consider the circumstances including: - (a) Where a resident has made persistent or unreasonable demands. - (b) Where a complaint is being pursued vexatiously i.e. we consider that the complaint is being made to cause unnecessary aggravation, frustration or inconvenience to the organisation and/or its staff rather than seeking to resolve a genuine issue. - (c) Whether the resident or their representative has been abusive or threatening to housing staff or has produced excessive correspondence. - 9.3 In the circumstances above, persistent or vexatious complaints will be excluded from consideration under the Complaints Policy and the Unreasonable Behaviour Policy will be applied in placing appropriate restrictions on further contact from the complainant.